safedeal-project/safedeal/doc/gitian-building/gitian-setup-fedora.md

 Now that the script has been downloaded to your home directory, its time to run it in setup mode.
 This will perform the following actions:

 - Install the necessary system packages for gitian (namely Docker and it's related cli tools).
-- Clone the gitian-builder, gitian.sigs, safedeal-detached-sigs, and safedeal GitHub repos.
+- Clone the gitian-builder, gitian.sigs, pivx-detached-sigs, and pivx GitHub repos.
 - Configure proper user/group permissions for running gitian with Docker
 - Create a base Docker image.